 10. TERM AND TERMINATION

 10.1 Term.
-This Agreement will commence on the Effective Date and will continue for the period stated in the Principal Agreements, (the “Initial Term”), unless terminated earlier as provided in this Agreement.
-The Principalis Agreement controls whether this Agreement will automatically renew for subsequent renewal periods each of length equivalent to the Initial Period as provided in the Principal Agreement, unless either Party notifies the other in writing of its intent not to renew at least ninety (90) days prior to the end of the Initial Term or the then-current renewal period, as applicable.
+This Agreement will commence on the Effective Date and will continue for the period stated in the Principal Agreement, (the “Initial Term”), unless terminated earlier as provided in this Agreement.
+The Principal Agreement controls whether this Agreement will automatically renew for subsequent renewal periods each of length equivalent to the Initial Period unless either Party notifies the other in writing of its intent not to renew at least ninety (90) days prior to the end of the Initial Term or the then-current renewal period, as applicable.
 The Initial Term and any renewal periods are collectively, (the “Term”).

 10.2 Termination for Cause.
 Either Party may terminate this Agreement upon written notice if the other Party materially breaches this Agreement and fails to correct the breach within thirty (30) days following written notice specifying the breach; provided that the cure period for any default with respect to Company’s payment of Fees will be five (5) business days after written notice is sent.

 10.3 Rights and Obligations Upon Expiration or Termination.
 Upon expiration or termination of this Agreement, Company’s and Company’s users’ right to access and use the Services (and any GPTW Intellectual Property) will immediately terminate, Company and its users will immediately cease all use of the Services (and any GPTW Intellectual Property) except for the Aggregate Data received in reports which may continue to be used internally at the Company, and each Party will return and make no further use of any confidential information, materials, or other items (and all copies thereof) belonging to the other Party no later than ten (10) days after the effective date of the expiration or termination of this Agreement.